freddieallance/KiputRevive/README.md

 ## 📜 AI Disclosure
 This project utilizes Generative AI for multimedia asset generation (illustrations) and design methodology brainstorming. **No AI was used to generate Kiput linguistic data.** All Kiput text and audio recordings were provided by a verified native speaker to ensure 100% cultural accuracy and preservation.

----

-© 2026 BorNEO HackWknd Submission

-  # Indigenous Language Preservation App

-  This is a code bundle for Indigenous Language Preservation App.
-The original project is available at https://www.figma.com/design/vI6fqAWTPUyQ67NG1THdBG/Indigenous-Language-Preservation-App.

-  ## Running the code

-  Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server.